namhyung/uftrace/doc/uftrace-script.md

       98.191 us [25794] |   } /* a */
      124.329 us [25794] | } /* main */

-The python script above can be modified to do more output customization.
+The script above can be modified to do more output customization.

-The python script can have an optional "UFTRACE_FUNCS" list which can have name (or pattern depending on the --match option) of functions to run the script.
+A script can have an optional "UFTRACE_FUNCS" list which can have name (or pattern depending on the --match option) of functions to run the script.
 If it exists, only matched functions will run the script.
 For example, if you add following lines to the script, it will run only for functions with a single